BSc (Hons) Operating Department Practice

 - transplant teams

-- patient transfers
+- patient transfer services

-- research, education and training
+- research, education, and training

 You can also choose to stay on and study at Buckinghamshire New University choosing from our range of short courses to continue your professional development.